 Roy Edwards is now in his eighth season as head coach of the University of Colorado men’s golf team, having been named to the position on July 14, 2006, following in the footsteps of the only two coaches the program had ever known over a span of six decades.

 Edwards, 38, is just the third full-time men’s golf coach in Buffalo history.
 He came to CU with an impressive pedigree, joining the Buffaloes from his alma mater, the University of Kansas, where he had served as the assistant for both the men’s and women’s programs for the previous four years (2002-06).
 He held the same position at Vanderbilt University for a year prior to returning to KU.

 Edwards replaced the late Mark Simpson, who passed away from complications due to lung cancer in December 2005.
 Simpson had held the post since 1977, when he followed in the footsteps of his college head coach, Les Fowler.
 Fowler took over as player-coach in 1948 and remained on board until Simpson, his assistant, replaced him.
 Thus, Edwards is only the program’s third full-time head coach since 1948.

-Each of his predecessors had to lead the Buffaloes into stronger conferences, Fowler into the Big Seven in 1949 and Simpson into the Big 12 in 1996; but Edwards was faced with the most daunting task in CU golf history: with the Buffaloes joining the Pacific-10 Conference on July 1, 2011, making it the Pac-12, Colorado is now a member of the most prestigious men's golf conference in the nation.
+Each of his predecessors had to lead the Buffaloes into stronger conferences, Fowler into the Big Seven in 1949 and Simpson into the Big 12 in 1996; but Edwards was faced with the most daunting task in CU golf history: with the Buffaloes joining the Pacific-10 Conference on July 1, 2011, making it the Pac-12, Colorado became a member of the most prestigious men’s golf conference in the nation.
 A long-time force in collegiate golf, as many as seven or eight schools have regularly occupied the top 30 over the last several seasons.
 But he is up to the challenge and the program is positioned to join the nation’s elite.